hcurotta/goget-scraper/readme.md

 area_id = page.parser.xpath("//td[text()='Pod Name:']/following-sibling::td[1]/a").last.attributes["href"].value.split('=').last.to_i
 pod_id = page.form('main')['pod'].to_i
 ```

+I can loop through the above and increment the id each time to get info for each of the vehicles.

 Awesome... so now I have all the data I need.
 All I have to do is throw both the location data and the vehicle data into some hashes and do a join on pod_id.